Formfeed-UK/nova-resource-cards/README.md

 ```

-Then simply include it like a normal card within your resource
+3) Then simply include it like a normal card within your resource:

 ```php
 // MyNovaResource.php